 Keep an eye out for insects.
 Czar plum trees are susceptible to all of the insects as other plums.
 In the case of Czar plums, there is one particular insect that attacks this cultivar.
 Plum moths love Czar plums and can wreak havoc on the fruit.
 Signs of this are small pinkish maggots inside the plums.
 Unfortunately, this is an insect that is particularly difficult to control.

-That’s about it, plums, in particular the Czar plum, are comparatively easy to grow and require very little attention.
+Plums, in particular the Czar plum, are comparatively easy to grow and require very little attention.
 The tree will crop in 3-4 years from planting and at maturity, 6 years, will reach its full cropping potential.